 Parents forum is a vital part of our school.
 It allows parents to help the school move forward as a community, ensure that all parts of it are running well and make it a better place for our pupils.

-Mrs. Hall (representing Classes 1 and 3)
+Mrs. Deer (representing Class 1 and 3)

-Mrs. Blandford (representing Class 3)
+Mrs. Boswell (representing Class 2 and 4)

-Mrs. Bolton (representing Class 3)
+Mr. Gilchrist (representing Class 3)

-Mrs. Bailey (representing Class 4)
+Mrs. Gill (representing Class 4)

-Mrs. Ruddick (representing Class 4)
+Mrs. Portman (representing Class 4)

 Below are the minutes from the latest Parent Forum meetings.
-Parents are also invited to provide feedback via the red post box at the front of reception or by speaking to a member of staff directly.
+Parents are also invited to provide feedback via the red post box at the front of reception, or by speaking to a member of staff directly.

 Parent View gives you the chance to tell Ofsted what you think about our school.